markNZed/TaskFlow/README.md

 T@skFlow is intended to allow rapid exploration of new ideas in a relatively trusted environment.
 On the NodeJS Task Processor side Tasks are first class citizens - they have full access to the NodeJS Task Processor environment.
 Not having any security constraints on what a Task can do means users and developers need to trust each other.
 This is not a scalable approach but it is ideal in rapidly exploring use cases for yourself and others.
 If a particular Task sequence provides a lot of value then it will likely become a standalone application.
 T@skFlow should make it easy to leverage existing services.
 T@skFlow is lightweight because it is not trying to centralise a service for coordinating untrusted parties.

 For developers T@skFlow could become a personal assistant that runs on your computer keeping your data local.

+Many systems are trying to capture value and this often limits the solution in some way.
+For example, many businesses would liek to have influence over the community using their infrastructure and eventually monetize this.
+Proprietary system tend to seek to lock-in users.
+T@skFlow is not not intended to capture value, it is intended to enable users to capture value.

 # Getting Started